 WHO WE ARE

-The Flint Symphony Chorus was founded by J. Dallas Dort in 1913.
+The Flint Festival Chorus was founded by J. Dallas Dort in 1913.
 Mr. Dort's ambitions were to form a musical organization to "unite all persons of the city into a musical union, for the benefit of all people in the city".
 More than 100 years later, the choir still involves persons from the greater Flint area, and brings together singers from ages 18 to 80 to perform both as a concert choir and as a symphonic choir.

 WHAT WE DO